• Skip to primary navigation

 *Free printable recipe card is available at the end of the post.

 First things first: peel and then grate the potatoes in your food processor.
-Transfer potatoes to a cheesecloth and twist cheesecloth into a pouch.
-Squeeze out the moisture.

 Set in a large bowl to allow starch to sink to the bottom.
-After about 10 minutes, carefully pour liquid from the bowl, reserving milky residue.
+After about 10 minutes, carefully pour liquid from the bowl, reserving the milky residue.

 Now, mix eggs, potato starch, salt and pepper into the milky residue.
 Add drained potatoes and onion and toss until evenly coated.